AMI-lang/qr-code-component-main/README.md

 ### What I learned

-while trying to add the image, at first i wanted to put it in a div & give the div a certain size(width & height) , so that the image will be contained within it using a max-width of 100%, but i realized that method would just be some extra lines of codes.
+1. while trying to add the image, at first i wanted to put it in a div & give the div a certain size(width & height) , so that the image will be contained within it using a max-width of 100%, but i realized that method would just be some extra lines of codes.
 I could just change the display of the image to block(so it now behaves like a div), there was no need to crop it with a fixed height else it wouldn't look good in terms of aspect ratio. as shown in the code below the image size was computed based on the padding i assigned to the card!

-I also applied accessibility function for screen readers.
+2. I applied accessibility one function for screen readers.

 See Favourite code snippets below: